Walnut Grove

 From the Blacks!

 Walnut from the black tees is simply unrelenting.
 The shortest shot is 153 yards and the final four average 177!
 But it may be the wind more than the length that is most impactful from blacks - because the layout changes direction seven times, even a mildly breezy day will impact your club selection and aim significantly.
 Finally, the last three holes have more severe angles to the cup, forcing you to drop shots over traps from a long way out.
-There are five Level 3 courses that have all par threes.
-Walnut Grove is by far the longest from the black tees – can you name the next four longest?
-(Quiz Question 15)
+Walnut Grove has only par threes, but that doesn't mean the course is short.
+In fact, it's longer than any other par three-only course in The Villages.
+Can you name some of the others?
+Click here for the answer.

 Go Green!